 At MCC we are always looking for those dedicated volunteers and interns who truly want to make a difference.
 If you are looking for a beachside vacation with the odd dive here or there, MCC probably isn’t the place for you.
 We do NOT offer voluntourism, we do not try to sell you something we think you want, we integrate you into our team and continue the work we have been entrusted to carry out involving you and utilising your skills and passion, our goal is conservation and the regeneration of a once beautiful area that is in the beginnings of recovery.

 While at Marine Conservation Cambodia our volunteers will learn multiple survey techniques as well as other types of marine conservation practices.
-We currently teach our volunteers surveying techniques in 6 crucial areas, marine species, marine habitat and community data collection, we also involve those that are interested or have come specifically to learn about Marine fisheries resource management and IUU: You can see a selection of our current research projects here:
+We currently teach our volunteers surveying techniques and general knowledge in 10 crucial areas.
+You can see a selection of our current research projects here:

 - Fish Species Identification and Abundance

 - Substrate Identification and Health

 - Marine Mammal Monitoring, Abundance, Distribution and Behavior

 - Marine Protected Area Management and Policy